StatPhysBio/zernikegrams/README.md

 Currently, the only example of this is Reduce.
 Our approach is to put the build-from-source code in `devtools/conda-build/pre-link.sh`, which conda automatically runs on every local machine when zernikegrams is installed.

-Another great candidate for build-from-source would be DSSP (currently, users are responsible for getting it themselves), probably from the (PDB-REDO implementation)[https://github.com/PDB-REDO/dssp].
+Another great candidate for build-from-source would be DSSP (currently, users are responsible for getting it themselves), probably from the [PDB-REDO implementation](https://github.com/PDB-REDO/dssp).
 Note: I (William) have never been able to build this package from source--you'll know you're successful when you have a DSSP executable and can run `<executable> path-to-pdb-file` and the output looks reasonable.
 If you can do that, then in `structural_info_core`, find the call to `dssp_dict_from_pdb_file` and pass `DSSP=<executable-path>` as a key-word argument.

 In general: all of the binaries we compile should be installed in the same, **non-root**, location.
 Currently, `$HOME/local` seems reasonable.
 If the code we're compiling uses `cmake`, then `-DCMAKE_INSTALL_PREFIX=$HOME/local` should do that.